MBODM/golang-error-chains/README.md

 - package3

 In our example scenario all 3 packages have some dedicated usage:
-- package1 shall read a text file.
+- package1 shall read a text file
-- package2 shall shall parse that file.
+- package2 shall shall parse that file
-- package3 shall run some exe file and shall use the parsed result of package2 as parameters for that exe.
+- package3 shall run some exe file and shall use the parsed result of package2 as parameters for that exe

 In the example 3 different errors can occur:
 - Some error from using Go standard library, in package1, when reading the file.